 Naropa University's online courses start and end at the same time as the traditional semester and online students progress through online course materials together.
 See Academic Calendars.
 Registration is open until the end of drop/add period.
 You can also visit Naropa Registrar page.

-Below is the list of online classes offered to non-program students in fall 2013.
-View detailed information about and sample units of these classes in our Demo Class.
-Courses offered for graduate credit as well as non-credit:
+Below is the list of online classes offered to non-program students in Spring 2014.
+Courses are offered for graduate credit as well as non-credit:

 - EDU615e, Perspectives in Sacred Learning